solidtm/SeamfixSOS/README.md

 SeamfixSOS is an Android application designed to showcase an SOS scenario, that would help in contacting the police or family members, in a situation where you or someone is in distress and unable to make phone calls.
 It allows users to browse through a list of products and view more information about each product.
-The app is built entirely using Kotlin and Jetpack Compose for a modern, declarative UI approach.
+The app is built entirely using Kotlin and XML.

 ## Architecture